 by, we tell the font what comes instead.
 Remember the naming convention for ligatures: the names of the individual letters connected by underscores.
 In our case, we have the three letters f, f and k molded into one, so it’s called

-And now, very super-important: each rule takes a semicolon at its end.
-Easy, actually, but this actually is the number one source of errors.
+- And now, very super-important: each rule takes a semicolon at its end.
+Easy, you may say, but this actually is the number one source of errors.
 So in case your features don’t work, chances are you forgot the semicolon.

 Of course, you can put several rules after each other, like this: